mnikander/lab/0005-three-address-code/readme.md

 <!-- Are there follow-up questions? -->
 <!-- Can I create a concrete ticket/issue from this? -->

+- Create a repository dedicated to 3-address code
 - Create a function for write-access to registers, which enforces that each register is only assigned to once (single assignment).
 - Add a validate pass which ensures that each label is unique.
 - Jump uses a linear search through all instructions, to find a label.
 That is simple but slow if used repeatedly.
 Performance could be improved by resolving all jump targets to fixed instruction numbers once, before evaluation.
+- Check arity when calling a function
+- Validate the 3-address code for validity, i.e. no inline function definitions
+- Closures
+- Heap memory (alloc, free, load, store)
 ---
 **Copyright (c) 2025 Marco Nikander**